lbordonal/01-get_next_line/README.md

 </p>

 <p align="center">
-This repository contains coding developed at 42 Porto for get_next_line Project, from 11/11/2022 to ...
+This repository contains code developed at 42 Porto for get_next_line Project, from 11/11/2022 to ...
 </p>